 There’s a company that “called” these businesses long before they hit it big.
 They first recommended Netflix in 2004 at $1.85 per share, Amazon in 2002 at $15.31 per share, and Apple back in the iPod Shuffle era at $4.97 per share.
 Take a look where they are now.

 For people ready to make investing part of their strategy for financial freedom, take a look at The Motley Fool’s flagship investing service, Stock Advisor.
 They just announced their top 10 “best buys now” across the entire stock market.
 Whether you’re starting with $100, $500, or more, you should check out the full details.

 Alphabet (NASDAQ: GOOG)

-Positioned to do over $150 billion in revenue in 2020, and over $200 billion in revenue in 2021, Alphabet is one of the world’s largest and most profitable companies.
+After doing over $183 billion in 2020, and positioned to exceed $200 billion in revenue in 2021, Alphabet is one of the world’s largest and most profitable companies.
 In one way or another, their products and services are embedded in nearly every computer and mobile device on the planet.